danielenrriques2001/rickyandmorty/README.md

 - The next and prev button as well as the pagination and the search bar are currently hard coded in the `index.html`.
 Remove the HTML code and generate them via JavaScript.
 Use the respective JavaScript component files for that.
-- The component functions should be called `createButton`, `createPagination`, and `createSearchBar` and should return the created elements.
+- The component functions should be called `createbutton`, `createPagination`, and `createSearchBar` and should return the created elements.
 - HINT: It is challenging to get the event listener functions right for these components.
 Use an extra input parameter `onClick` or `onSubmit` in your components.